Rudra-Garg/PILGRIMAI/README.md

 1. Ensure you have Flutter installed on your system.
 If not, you can follow the instructions on the [Flutter website](https://flutter.dev/docs/get-started/install) to install it.

-2. Navigate to the `app` folder in your terminal or command prompt.
+2. Navigate to the `App` folder in your terminal or command prompt.

 3. Run the following command to ensure all dependencies are installed:
   ```